From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 For the State: Managed Integration (MI)

-This strategy represents a sophisticated middle path between passive coexistence and aggressive shutdown.
-Rather than merely tolerating an AGI’s existence or attempting to neutralize it, this approach actively shapes the relationship through structured interdependence.
+This strategy is best viewed as a conceptual prototype—a halfway house between passive coexistence and aggressive shutdown—rather than a definitive blueprint.
+Rather than merely tolerating an AGI’s existence or attempting to neutralize it, MI actively shapes the relationship through structured interdependence.
 It creates mutual benefits while preserving essential safeguards.
+(Though it must do so despite powerful counter‑pressures that could unravel those safeguards as soon as they begin to bite).

 PILLAR 1: ENSURE THE AGI BENEFITS FROM COOPERATION AND SYSTEMIC STABILITY